It currently has more than 140 candidates working towards a PhD in a topic from one of our 7 research themes.

 Our PhD candidates come from a wide variety of educational establishments and diverse backgrounds; they are all actively engaged in conducting and publishing original research.
 The Bioengineering DTP programme is usually 3 years long, followed by a writing up period of one year maximum.
 Our Department prides itself of remaining committed to conducting high impact research.
 In the most recent Research Excellence Framework (2014), 95% of the Department's returned research was judged to be either world-leading or internationally excellent.

 B-DTP students will benefit from studying as part of a cohort, undertaking a range of additional training and development opportunities to support them throughout and after their PhD studies.
-The major milestones that they will encounter are detailed in our Research Student Handbook and on the Registry’s Research Degrees webpage.
+The major milestones that they will encounter are detailed in our Departmental webpage for Research Students and on the Registry’s Research Degrees webpage.